Zhuyuze/DOSPprojects-FSharp/README.md

 ## tweeterClient and tweeterServer have tweeter functions in F#

-## suave1 is a web app using suave to implement twitter, and should work with tweeterServer as server
+## Suave1 is a web app using suave to implement twitter, and should work with tweeterServer as server

+The demo video of twitter engine is [HERE](https://youtu.be/WYAwl7VXn-c)